 Mario Gutierrez Chair, Human Service Advisory Group; and Executive Director, Center for Connected Health Policy

 Tom Johnson Director, RUPRI Analytic and Academic Programs; and Frank Miller Professor of Agricultural Economics, Emeritus, University of Missouri

 Keith Mueller Chair, Rural Health Panel; Director, RUPRI Center for Rural Health Policy Analysis; Head, Department of Health Management and Policy; and Gerhard Hartman Professor, College of Public Health, University of Iowa

-David Terrell Chair, Rural State Policy Panel; and Director, Economic Development Policy Center, Ball State University
+David Terrell Chair, Rural State Policy Advisory Group; and Director, Economic Development Policy Center, Ball State University

 Bruce Weber Professor of Applied Economics and Director of the Rural Studies Program, Oregon State University